XuewenWangUGA/TRcaller/README.md

 # TRcaller 2.0

+# Features

+* The best tandem repeat (TR) genotyping software;

+* The highest accuracy (99%) and fastest speed in seconds;

+* For any short and long Next Generation Sequencing reads ;

+* Tested for forensic core 20 forensic core STRs, 38 XY STRs and 61 known disease-causing TRs in human.

 ## Updates

 TRcaller 2.0 has been updated to the new version 2.0 for a better performance, higher accuracy, and easy usage.

 ## The fastest and most accurate tandem repeat genotyping tool by far for both short and long Next Generation Sequencing reads from Illumina, PacBio and Nanopore.